jjaakko/fake-news-classifier/index.markdown

 (We exist in three dimensional space, but mathematically, it is possible to represent an infinite dimension).
 Computationally, we converted all the words from the fake articles in points represented in 300 dimensions.
 These high dimensional points are represented by coordinate combinations called vectors.
-We did the same for all the words in the not-fake articles.
+We did the same for all the words in the real articles.
 For this, we employed a [word embedding model](https://en.wikipedia.org/wiki/Word_embedding).
 Then we compared similarity of these vectors.
 This is achievable because similar words tend to have similar contexts, and we can then relationships between meanings (semantic relations) as geometric ones (spatial relations).
 First, we take a target word, e.g. “gender.”
-The vector for "gender" as used in the fake articles is not exactly the same as the vector for the same word in the not-fake articles.
+The vector for "gender" as used in the fake articles is not exactly the same as the vector for the same word in the real articles.
-We then take the top 10 most similar words to “gender” from both the fake news articles and the not-fake news articles.
+We then take the top 10 most similar words to “gender” from both the fake news articles and the real news articles.
-We can plot all of the words, including the fake-news version of “gender” and the not-fake news version of “gender” in two dimensional coordinates using projections.
+We can plot all of the words, including the fake-news version of “gender” and the real news version of “gender” in two dimensional coordinates using projections.
 (Think of a projection as the shadow of the point from 300-dimensional space.)
 Let’s see this example play out!

 <div style="text-align: center">
 <img src="assets/images/gender.bmp" alt="Photo" hspace="0" vspace="0" width="50%" align="center"/>
 </div>
-As we can see, the word “gender” when talked about in fake articles (at the top middle of the diagram), is closer to words such as sexuality, patriarchy, pronouns and discourses, whereas in not-fake articles, the word is more similar to transgender, intersex, dysphoria and genders.
+As we can see, the word “gender” when talked about in fake articles (at the top middle of the diagram), is closer to words such as sexuality, patriarchy, pronouns and discourses, whereas in real articles, the word is more similar to transgender, intersex, dysphoria and genders.
-We can speculate from this that the not-fake news version of gender (still in the middle but almost at the bottom) is more neutral and scientific, whereas we can see common topics about gender in fake news, such as debating pronouns, etc.
+We can speculate from this that the real news version of gender (still in the middle but almost at the bottom) is more neutral and scientific, whereas we can see common topics about gender in fake news, such as debating pronouns, etc.

 <br>Below, we can see the different topics that our target word “God” occurs with.
 <div style="text-align: center">
 <img src="assets/images/god.png" alt="Photo" hspace="0" vspace="0" width="50%" align="center"/>
 </div>
-Whereas the not-fake news articles are most likely to discuss “God” in a somewhat typical Christian/Western, common or neutral way (for the US), it is pretty clear that the fake news version of “God” (in the lower right corner) is more often talked about in terms of Islam or the Jewish culture (perhaps to disrespect and condemn minority religions).
+Whereas the real news articles are most likely to discuss “God” in a somewhat typical Christian/Western, common or neutral way (for the US), it is pretty clear that the fake news version of “God” (in the lower right corner) is more often talked about in terms of Islam or the Jewish culture (perhaps to disrespect and condemn minority religions).

 ## Future Work
 To see more technical next steps, please see our [technical report](https://jjaakko.github.io/fake-news-classifier/resources/).